runyanjake/website/public/content/about/sections/jake.md

 ---
-title: Jake
+title: About Me
 order: 1
 ---

-## About Me
+I'm a Bay Area native currently living and working in the South Bay.

-I'm a lover of code, technology, and the outdoors.
-I work as a software engineer in platform infrastructure where I get to solve interesting problems in distributed systems and cloud computing.
+I'm a lover of technology, my many side projects, and the outdoors.
+I currently work as a software engineer at [Egnyte](https://www.egnyte.com) on platform infrastructure, developing distributed microservices in the cloud.

-Outside of work I enjoy homelabbing, biking, and travelling.
+In my personal life, I love cooking new things, improving at volleyball, basketball, soccer and cycling, & whatever else I am currently fixated on.